 The program must also require preparation in Mathematics equivalent to Mathematics 0200 and Applied Mathematics 0330, as well as at least one college-level science course from the general areas of chemistry, life sciences, physics, or geological sciences.
 Remedial courses, such as Chemistry 0100, cannot be used to satisfy this requirement.
 A programming course is also recommended but not required.

-The entire program is subject to approval by the Engineering AB concentration advisor and the Engineering Concentration Chair.
+The entire program is subject to approval by the Engineering concentration advisor and the Engineering Concentration Chair.

 Bachelor of Arts in Engineering with a focus in Environmental Studies